fairyeszhuo/GEO4962-2021/_episodes/00-Jupyterhub.md

 	* [JupyterLab](#jupyterlab)

-# Introduction of Jupyterhub and JupyterLab
+# Introduction of Jupyterhub

 The CMIP6 data analysis will be conducted directly at [jupyterhub](https://jupyter.org/hub).
 We will be using [https://geo4962.tacco.sigma2.no/](https://geo4962.tacco.sigma2.no/).
+The main advantage of this is that all the data we need are directly accessible through the web interface and the necessary post-processing and visualization packages we need are already available.

 ##  Setup instructions for accessing Jupyterhub